Setiawangsa–Pantai Expressway: Route background

-The expressway is still under construction but some sections are to open up gradually.
 Most sections of this expressway are elevated.
-Once completed, it will have seven interchanges and a fewe toll plazas.
-It is a dual-two carriageway with four lanes (two lanes on either direction).
+It has seven interchanges and a few toll plazas which are all elevated as well.
+It is a dual-two carriageway with six and four lanes (three or two lanes on either direction) without an emergency lane.
 It is constructed according to JKR R6 design standards being defined in the Arahan Teknik 8/86: A Guide on Geometric Design of Roads (controlled-access expressway with design speed limit of 120 km/h and a lane width of 3.56 m).